top of page

 The basic premise of the story is a quest: can the underdog gunters and Parzival find the easter eggs before the Sixers?

-The first person POV worked well as it was immersive, perfect for plugging the reader into the immersive VR system.
+Cline builds empathy for the main character, and suspense and tension, etc. The first person POV worked well as it was immersive, perfect for plugging the reader into the immersive VR system.

 The plot development felt flimsy though.
-There was no deep conflict or betrayal, besides the Sixers v gunters opposition.
+There was no deep conflict or betrayal, besides the Sixers versus. gunters opposition.
 The Sixers were the baddies who got their comeuppance, while Parzival seemed to coast through every challenge, test, or obstacle that came his way, much like a teenager playing a video game they know well.

 Ready Player One falls down massively in its characterisation and the unquestioned male, heterosexual experience it draws on throughout.
 Most of the characters felt like afterthoughts; Art3mis’s character was more a reclusive teenager’s idea of a woman, and she functioned as a manic pixie dream girl in the story.
-She had no back story and Cline barely developed her character.
+She had no backstory and Cline barely developed her character.
 There were several transphobic comments in the book and Cline handled the part in which Wade Watts became morbidly obese badly.
 There were nods to diversity such as the character of Aech (his best friend, a male avatar, was a black lesbian woman), but it felt very much like attempts to convey a sense of diversity without really engaging with different sets of experience.

 Conclusion: